 A perfect way to finish the day is to do stargazing in the desert.
 To get a chance to observe the night sky and learn a lot about constellations, planets and the solar system in general, the best option is to join the Astronomical tour, where you’ll get a chance to look at the night sky through a telescope.
 For those who are on a tight budget just walking out of the town away from electric lights is a good alternative.

 Day 3.
-Hiking & camping in the desert
+Hiking and camping in the Atacama

 You can do a tour in the morning and visit some archeological sites in the Atacama;

 - Rainbow Valley and Yerbas Buenas Petroglyphs Guided Tour